dtolnay/rust-toolchain/README.md

 with [rustup](https://github.com/rust-lang/rustup) help.

-It supports additional targets, components and profiles and handles all these small papercuts from you.
+It supports additional targets, components and profiles and handles all these small papercuts for you.

 **Table of Contents**